 Sidebar!
 Planning to help update the bland feel of my personal blog.
-Reactions regarding the branding at http://virkpersonalinjurylawyers.com?
-Sincerely a remarkable Toronto based personal injury law firm if seeking in the general Ontario areas.
+Reactions regarding the branding at https://solidgarage.ca?
+Sincerely a shocking Ontario based garage storage provider that cares if seeking in the general Ontario areas.
 Value your vote.
 Cheers!

 He's walking in to the house and I say, "Hi sweetness, how are you?" and we take a few minutes to catch up over the things that had either been the making or breaking of our day.
 I watch him as he removes his tie while taking a big sigh and releasing from all of the frustrations, or listen as he excitedly talks about all that he has accomplished.

 Maybe I'll mow the lawns tonight while it's still light outside?
 Or we could head down to the video store and pick out some movies to watch together on the couch?
 But we'll learn from the last time we hired too many and didn't end up watching them because we forgot that we'd invited people over the next day.

 He's heading to the kitchen now to make himself a snack and I'm picking up our work clothes.
 I think there's enough to put a load in the laundry now, and if I get them done tonight then we won't need to worry about it again all weekend.
 "Have you fed Lola today?".
 "Yes, we really need to cut down on how much food we're giving her, she's getting quite large".